 An early level takes the team back to The Sedgewick Hotel and this too is very realistic and brilliantly re-created from the movie.
 I think the elevator alone is a replica and still just as tacky.
 Times Square is also featured among other new and interesting locales through the game.

-As of writing this there is no firm release date as yet, but the remastered version will fire up sometime later this year.
-Saber Interactive are the developers and remastering team behind this supernatural gem.
+As of writing this, there is no firm release date as yet, but the remastered version will fire up sometime later this year.
+Saber Interactive is the developer and remastering team behind this supernatural gem.

 From gathered various sources, it is to include and feature full hi-resolution, HD and 4K visuals, a massive cleaner improvement over a ten-year-old title.
 The new version will also feature great storytelling, preserved audio from the original, enhanced visuals, graphics, improved textures and better lighting effects.